ShoamIv/MLEmails/README.md

 The t-SNE and PCA visualizations reveal the inherent complexity of our email embedding space.
 As we compare Word2Vec and BERT representations through both dimensionality reduction techniques, a clear pattern emerges.
 The data exhibits significant non-linear characteristics with intricate cluster structures that resist simple separation.

 BERT embeddings consistently demonstrate superior cluster formation compared to Word2Vec, with more defined boundaries between email categories.
-This is particularly evident in the t-SNE visualizations, where BERT's contextual understanding creates distinctive satellite clusters for category 2 (red) and clearer separation for other categories.
+This is particularly evident in the t-SNE visualizations, where BERT's contextual understanding creates distinctive satellite clusters and clearer separation for other categories.

 Word2Vec, while showing some clustering tendencies, produces more overlapping distributions with less defined category boundaries.
 Model Selection Implications